AeroSim-CFD/stl2lnas/README.md

 Some STL and configuration examples are provided in the `examples` folder.

-The example below illustrates what each
+The example below describes what each field does

 ```yaml
 stl:
   # STL to convert